 This is a page dedicated to the seasons chosen ‘Push The Boundary’ charity which will be chosen by the clubs supporters and those who have registered with Push The Boundary.

-For the 2019-2020 season it has been voted on and decided that ‘Dr Kershaws Hospice’ was to be the chosen charity, a local charity doing truly inspiring work for patients with life limiting illnesses.
+For the 2020-2021 season it has been voted on and decided that ‘Melanoma UK’ was to be the chosen charity.
+Their Values are as follows;

 Here is their website;

-You can donate money on the link below and no matter how small or big your donation is, every penny counts to help staff provide the best care possible;
+You can donate money on the link below and no matter how small or big your donation is, every penny counts to help Melanoma UK in the incredible work they do;

 At the heart of the community, Dr Kershaw’s Hospice provides end of life care and support to the people of Oldham who are living with a life limiting illness.
 Care and support is offered to patients and their families, throughout the various stages of their illness and will include the relief of pain and symptoms with the aim of meeting the physical, emotional and psychological, spiritual, educational and social needs of the individual.
 Our doctors and nurses care for patients on our 12 bed ward and in our Well-Being Centre, as well as supporting patients in their own home through our Hospice at Home service.
 Supporting services include Caring Hands (specialist domiciliary care), 24 hours advice line and Lymphoedema clinic, along with bereavement support.
 Most recently the Hospice has become a ‘Closer to Home’ chemotherapy centre for The Christie, allowing patients undergoing chemotherapy to receive their treatment closer to where they live, significantly reducing travel time to and from their chemo sessions.